 (1957), and Michael Kazin in War Against the War: The American Fight for Peace, 1914-1918

 (2017).
-Scholars have also documented and analyzed the role of women in peace activism during the Great War.
-Notable works include John C. Farrell’s Beloved Lady: A History of Jane Addams’ Ideas on Reform and Peace
+Notable later works on women’s peace activism during the great war include John C. Farrell’s Beloved Lady: A History of Jane Addams’ Ideas on Reform and Peace

 (1967), Allen F. Davis’s American Heroine: The Life and Legend of Jane Addams